By Herman F. Bozenhardt and Erich H. Bozenhardt

 About The Authors:

-Herman F. Bozenhardt has 43 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
-He is a recognized expert in aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
-His current consulting work focuses on aseptic systems, liposomes, biological manufacturing (BL-1, BL-2, BL-3), and automation/computer systems.
-He has a bachelor’s of science in chemical engineering and a master’s of science in system engineering, both from the Polytechnic Institute of Brooklyn.
+Herman Bozenhardt has 43 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
+He is a recognized expert in the area of aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
+His current consulting work focuses on the areas of aseptic systems, biological manufacturing, and automation/computer systems.
+He has a B.S. in chemical engineering and an M.S. in system engineering, both from the Polytechnic Institute of Brooklyn.
 He can be reached via email at email@example.com and on LinkedIn.

-Erich H. Bozenhardt is the process manager for Integrated Project Services’ process group in Raleigh, North Carolina.
+Erich Bozenhardt, PE, is the process manager for IPS-Integrated Project Services’ process group in Raleigh, NC.
 He has 13 years of experience in the biotechnology and aseptic processing business and has led several biological manufacturing projects, including cell therapies, mammalian cell culture, and novel delivery systems.
-He has a bachelor’s of science in chemical engineering and an MBA, both from the University of Delaware.
+He has a B.S. in chemical engineering and an MBA, both from the University of Delaware.
 He can be reached at via email at firstname.lastname@example.org and on LinkedIn.